2020 Serbian local elections: South Bačka District

 Local elections were held in the one city (Novi Sad) and all eleven of the separate municipalities of the South Bačka District.
 The Progressive Party and its allies won all cities and municipalities except Beočin, where the Socialist Party won a narrow majority victory.
 The only other jurisdiction where the Progressives and their allies did not win an outright majority was Bački Petrovac.

 The City of Novi Sad comprises two municipalities (the City municipality of Novi Sad and Petrovaradin), although their powers are very limited relative to the city government.
 Unlike Belgrade, Niš, and Vranje, Novi Sad does not have directly elected municipal assemblies.

 Novi Sad

 Results of the election for the City Assembly of Novi Sad:

 Incumbent mayor Miloš Vučević of the Progressive Party led the For Our Children list.
 He was subsequently confirmed for a third term as mayor by an assembly vote of seventy to six (with two invalid votes).
-The local government included the Progressives, the Socialists, the Serbian Patriotic Alliance, and the League of Social Democrats of Vojvodina; the Radicals and the Democratic Party of Serbia were in opposition.
-Milorad Mirčić, who served as the city's mayor in the 1990s, was re-elected to the assembly on the Radical Party list.
+The local government included the Progressives, the Socialists, the Serbian Patriotic Alliance, and the League of Social Democrats of Vojvodina, while the Radicals and the Democratic Party of Serbia were in opposition.

+Future parliamentarian Mirka Lukić Šarkanović was re-elected to the assembly from the third position on the Socialist Party's list.
+Milorad Mirčić, who served as the city's mayor in the 1990s, was re-elected from the second position on the Radical Party list.